In this article, you will learn how to:

 We do not need anything else, so continue clicking Next until you can Confirm and request the certificate.

 On the next screen you’ll see that the certificate status is “Pending validation”.
 In order for it to get validated we need to link it with our Route 53 records, and we can do that by expanding the row by clicking the little arrow on the left and then also the second arrow below the first one (see image).

 Expanding the two arrows should reveal a Create record in Route 53 button.
 Click it, then click Create.

 That’s it for the Certificate Manager.
 It can take up to 30 minutes for the certificate to be issued so try to be patient.

 After the certificate is issued, we can set up the last element in our deployment, which is a CloudFront distribution.

 4. CloudFront Distribution

-In this section we are going to spin up a CloudFront Distribution and link it with our S3 bucket so that when anyone tries to access our distribution, they will actually be accessing our S3 bucket while taking advantage of the speed of CloudFront.
+In this section, we are going to spin up a CloudFront distribution with an S3 bucket so that when anyone tries to access our distribution, they will actually be accessing our S3 bucket while taking advantage of the speed of CloudFront.

 In your AWS Console search for CloudFront and click the link.

 Click Create Distribution.
 On the next page click Get Started in the Web section, since we will be wanting a web distribution.